Skip to main content

 叉烧 (Chāshāo) - Char Siu

-Cantonese BBQ pork characterized by its sweet and savory glaze, reddish color from fermented red tofu, and caramelized exterior.
-Traditionally roasted on long forks over fire, creating distinctive charred edges.
-Essential filling for char siu bao (BBQ pork buns) and served over rice or noodles.
-November 2025 artisan shops use heritage pork breeds and traditional wood-fired roasting methods.
+Cantonese BBQ pork with a sweet-savory glaze, a reddish tint from fermented red tofu, and caramelized, slightly charred edges.
+It was traditionally roasted on long forks over an open flame, which is where those burnt edges come from.
+You'll find it as the filling in char siu bao and served plainly over rice or noodles.
+Some artisan shops now use heritage pork breeds and wood-fired roasting.

 担担面 (Dàndàn Miàn) - Dan Dan Noodles